visualapproach/WiFi-remote-for-Bestway-Lay-Z-SPA/README.md

 # WiFi-remote-for-Bestway-Lay-Z-SPA
-Hack - ESP8266 as WiFi remote control for Bestway Lay-Z spa Helsinki<br>
+## Hack - ESP8266 as WiFi remote control for Bestway Lay-Z spa Helsinki<br>
-Disclaimer: As mentioned, this is a hack.
+### Disclaimer: As mentioned, this is a hack.
 If anything breaks it breaks and it's your fault.<br>
-Caution - unplug mains power to the pump before proceeding or you can die! <br>
+### Caution - unplug mains power to the pump before trying to replicate this hack, or you can die! <br>
 <br>
 Features:<br>
 -Watch the temperature and status from your browser.<br>